Melting of olive oil in immiscible surroundings: experiments and theory: Discussion

 \section{Discussion}

+In section 4 we already discussed some approximations that we made.
 We have shown that our models match relatively well with our experimental findings, especially considering that our model does not contain any free (fitting) parameters.
 During the derivation we made several approximations, and the model does not include all effects.
-We will now go through the various approximations and assess their validity.
+We will now go through the remaining approximations and assess their validity.

 First, we have made use of the thin film approximation, which seems like a reasonable approximation since our layer thickness is of $\mathcal{O}(\milli\meter)$ while our objects are of $\mathcal{O}(\unit{100}{\milli\meter})$.